ocadotechnology/codeforlife-workspace/CONTRIBUTING.md

 understandings or communications, written or oral, between You and Us relating to its subject matter.
 This Agreement may be assigned by Us.

-6.3.
-This Agreement is subject to change.
-By signing this Agreement, You are agreeing to the current version and all future versions.
-It is Your responsibility to stay up-to-date with the latest version and inform Us if you disagree with our latest version by contacting <codeforlife@ocado.com>.

 ## Become a Contributor

 To contribute to Code for Life you must sign your email address below, affirming